Jazz fusion: Miles Davis plugs in

-As members of Miles Davis's band, Chick Corea and Herbie Hancock played electric piano on Filles de Kilimanjaro.
-Davis wrote in his autobiography that in 1968 he had been listening to Jimi Hendrix, James Brown, and Sly and the Family Stone.
+Miles Davis wrote in his autobiography that in 1968 he had been listening to Jimi Hendrix, James Brown, and Sly and the Family Stone.
+As members of Davis' band, Chick Corea and Herbie Hancock played electric piano on Filles de Kilimanjaro.
+Davis's 1969 album In a Silent Way is considered his first fusion album.
+Composed of two side-long improvised suites edited heavily by Teo Macero, the album was made by pioneers of jazz fusion: Corea, Hancock, Tony Williams, Wayne Shorter, Joe Zawinul and John McLaughlin.
 When Davis recorded Bitches Brew in 1969, he mostly abandoned the swing beat in favor of a rock and roll backbeat and bass guitar grooves.
-The album "mixed free jazz blowing by a large ensemble with electronic keyboards and guitar, plus a dense mix of percussion."
+The album "mixed free jazz blowing by a large ensemble with electronic keyboards and guitar, plus a dense mix of percussion".
 Davis played his trumpet like an electric guitar—plugged in to electronic effects and pedals.
 By the end of the first year, Bitches Brew sold 400,000 copies, four times the average for a Miles Davis album.
-Over the next two years the aloof Davis recorded more often, worked with many sidemen, appeared on television, and performed at rock venues.
-Just as quickly, Davis tested the loyalty of rock fans by continuing to experiment.
-His producer, Teo Macero, inserted previously recorded material into the Jack Johnson soundtrack, Live-Evil, and On the Corner.

 Although Bitches Brew gave him a gold record, the use of electric instruments and rock beats created consternation among some jazz critics, who accused Davis of betraying the essence of jazz.
 Music critic Kevin Fellezs commented that some members of the jazz community regarded rock music as less sophisticated and more commercial than jazz.

-Davis's 1969 album In a Silent Way is considered his first fusion album.
-Composed of two side-long improvised suites edited heavily by Teo Macero, the album was made by pioneers of jazz fusion: Corea, Hancock, Tony Williams, Wayne Shorter, Joe Zawinul, and John McLaughlin.

-A Tribute to Jack Johnson (1971) has been cited as "the purest electric jazz record ever made" and "one of the most remarkable jazz rock discs of the era".
+Over the next two years, the aloof Davis recorded more often, worked with many sidemen, appeared on television, and performed at rock venues.
+Just as quickly, Davis tested the loyalty of rock fans by continuing to experiment with rock, funk, and electronic treatments.
+His producer, Teo Macero, inserted previously recorded material into the Jack Johnson soundtrack, Live-Evil, and On the Corner.
+Jack Johnson (1971) has been cited as "the purest electric jazz record ever made" and "one of the most remarkable jazz rock discs of the era".